What does student feedback tell us about teaching psychology at university?

-Student feedback shows delivery in university psychology is broadly positive but uneven.
-Across National Student Survey (NSS) open‑text responses on delivery of teaching — the theme that captures how content is structured, paced and experienced — the sentiment index sits at +23.9, yet within psychology (non‑specific) — the subject grouping covering most undergraduate psychology provision — delivery registers a more muted +14.2, with part‑time learners notably less positive at +7.2.
-Psychology students rate learning resources strongly (+32.8), while assessment clarity remains the main friction, especially around marking criteria (−45.0).
+Student feedback suggests teaching psychology at university is broadly positive, but delivery can feel uneven across cohorts.
+In NSS open‑text comments tagged delivery of teaching (how content is structured, paced and experienced, based on our NSS open‑text analysis methodology), the sentiment index is +23.9 overall; within psychology (non‑specific) it is +14.2, and part‑time learners are least positive at +7.2.
+Learning resources are a clear strength (+32.8), while assessment clarity remains the main friction, especially around marking criteria (−45.0).
 These signals shape how we design sessions, structure assessment, and support cohorts across the programme.

 Where are the engagement gaps in psychology delivery?

-Engagement drops when delivery lacks structure or immediacy.
-In psychology, interactive sessions with real‑time questions, short formative checks and applied examples sustain attention and deepen understanding.
+Engagement is strongest when delivery feels structured, interactive, and easy to follow.
+In psychology, real‑time questions, short formative checks, and applied examples sustain attention and deepen understanding.
 To close the part‑time delivery gap, provide parity: high‑quality recordings, consistent slide decks, timely release of materials, and assessment briefings accessible asynchronously.
-Mature learners benefit when we start topics with quick refreshers, move from concrete examples to theory, and end each session with explicit “what to do next”.
-Regular content updates keep modules aligned to contemporary practice and maintain attendance and participation.
+Mature learners benefit when we start topics with quick refreshers, move from concrete examples to theory, and end each session with an explicit “what to do next”.
+Regular content updates keep modules aligned to contemporary practice and help maintain attendance and participation.
 Targeted use of multimedia and live polls supports varied learning preferences and fosters an inclusive learning environment.

 How do online platforms shape delivery and connection?

-Online platforms extend access and flexibility but demand purposeful design to sustain belonging and dialogue.
-Forums, small‑group video discussions and rapid feedback cycles replicate the interaction that students value in person.
-Keep a single source of truth for announcements and assessment information, and make materials tidy, searchable and aligned with live teaching.
-Short session chunks with concise summaries help working and commuting students keep pace, while quick pulse checks after teaching blocks provide actionable insight for programme teams.
+Online platforms can extend access and flexibility, but they need purposeful design to sustain belonging and dialogue (see what students say about studying psychology online).
+Forums, small‑group video discussions, and rapid feedback cycles can replicate the interaction students value in person.
+Keep a single source of truth for announcements and assessment information, and make materials tidy, searchable, and aligned with live teaching.
+Short session chunks with concise summaries help working and commuting students keep pace.
+Quick pulse checks after teaching blocks also provide programme teams with actionable insight.

 How do practical and experiential elements enhance learning?

-Applying theory to practice lifts relevance and retention.
-Case‑based seminars, supervised labs and structured observation tasks help students bridge concepts to real‑world contexts and develop analysis and interpersonal skills.
-Psychology students comment less on placements and fieldwork than many disciplines, so programmes can use micro‑simulations, guided role‑play and ethically framed live briefs to create meaningful experiential touchpoints.
+Applying theory to practice lifts relevance and retention, and helps students build confidence.
+Case‑based seminars, supervised labs, and structured observation tasks help students bridge concepts to real‑world contexts and develop analysis and interpersonal skills.
+Psychology students comment less on placements and fieldwork than many disciplines, so programmes can use micro‑simulations, guided role‑play, and ethically framed live briefs to create meaningful experiential touchpoints.
 Sharing micro‑exemplars of effective teaching sessions supports peer learning among staff and spreads habits that students value.

 How should we design assessment in psychology?

-Assessment drives study behaviour, so clarity and usefulness matter.
-Psychology feedback trends mixed because students often cannot see how work maps to standards.
+Assessment drives study behaviour, so clarity and usefulness matter (see common challenges in psychology assessments).
+Psychology feedback is mixed because students often cannot see how work maps to standards, which increases uncertainty and second‑guessing.
 Publish plain‑English criteria, annotated exemplars from pass to distinction, and module‑level marking guides calibrated across the programme.
 Provide checklists that show how evidence aligns with criteria before submission.
 Commit to predictable turnaround times, ensure each response includes what to do next and a brief feed‑forward plan, and invite quick follow‑ups via office hours or tutorials.

 What support helps psychology students thrive?

-Psychology students respond well to accessible staff, organised programmes and dependable communication.
-A blended model that couples personal tutoring with wellbeing provision, and visible ownership of timetabling and course updates, reduces anxiety and supports progression.
+Psychology students respond well to accessible staff, organised programmes, and dependable communication (see what student support works for psychology students).
+A blended model that couples personal tutoring with wellbeing provision, plus visible ownership of timetabling and course updates, reduces anxiety and supports progression.
 Weekly summaries that clarify changes and next steps, plus signposting to resources, help students manage workload.
 Staff development focused on empathetic responses to sensitive topics strengthens the learning environment and sustains trust.

 Where next for psychology delivery?